begugla1/tetris/readme.md

 **break game and stop it >> Escape**
 **dicrease current speed >> o**
 **increase current speed >> i**
+*You can change speed only when you are not playing*

 P.S This game inspired by one video from youtube